Real Estate Broker Programs: Get Licensed

 Can I complete all of the coursework online via self-study?

-The state does not permit purely self-study programs.
-A significant portion of the pre-license courswork may be completed via self-study, but all students are required to complete a 15 credit-hour interactive coursethat is available via live classroom or webinar delivery.
-This course is included with all of our complete Broker pre-license programs.
+The state does not permit a purely self-study program.
+A significant portion of the pre-license coursework may be completed via self-study, but all applicants are required to complete a 15 Hour Broker Pre-License Applied program that is required to be completed in an interactive format.

 I tend to learn better in a structured, classroom environment.
-Do you offer a live class for the Broker education requirement?
+Do you offer a live class for the Broker Pre-License requirement?

-Real Estate Institute offers three convenient programs, to meet your individual learning neees.
-You can satisfy your entire 90 credit-hour Illinois pre-license education requirement by either completing our Flex Path, Directed-Track or Fast-Track programs.
+Real Estate Institute offers three convenient programs, to meet your individual learning needs.
+You can satisfy your entire Illinois pre-license education requirement by either completing our Flex Path, Directed-Track or Fast-Track programs.
+Directed-Track and Fast-Track are the two live, structured options.

-Our Directed-Track classroom program provides students with additional structure and support to guide you through the course at a moderate pace.
+Our Directed-Track live program provides students with additional structure and support to guide you through the course at a moderate pace.
+We have classroom and webinar options available.
 Click for more information on the Directed-Track program.

 Our Fast-Track classroom program also provides additional structure and support, but moves at a much faster pace, allowing you to navigate all of curriculum in less than three weeks!
 Click for more information on the Fast-Track program.

-When and where are classes offered for the 15 credit-hour interactive course?
+I am interested in your Flex Path program.
+When are sessions offered for the 15 credit-hour interactive course?

 How soon after enrolling in the Broker program will I receive my course materials?